zng-ui/zng/TODO/_current.md

 * Do hit-test in info, having to use IPC to hit-test is pretty bad and now we already have the quad-tree.
    - Review webrender hit-test, it looks like a linear tree walk?, they have 3 clip types, rectangle, rounded rectangle and polygon, all supporting transforms, code looks simple to adapt, maybe hardest part is tracking clip chains.
+  - Refactor `rendered` to have an index of render, so we can z-sort inner-bounds.
+    - Impossible?, widgets can render under and over descendants.
+    - Z-index needs to be by clip shape?

 * Track what widgets are "definitely fully clipped".
 * Track what widgets are close to becoming visible due to scrolling.